janko/image_processing/doc/vips.md

 ### Resize-on-load

-If you're resizing, it's highly recommended to always have `#resize_*` as the first operation in the chain.
-That way the processor can perform resize-on-load (using [`vips_thumbnail()`]), which speeds up processing significantly, and in in certain cases even makes it more accurate.
+If you're resizing, it's highly recommended to have `#resize_*` as the first operation in the chain.
+That way the processor can perform resize-on-load (using [`vips_thumbnail()`]), which speeds up resizing significantly, and in certain cases even makes it more accurate.

 ```rb
 # BAD: cannot utilize resize-on-load